SCHEDULE OF CONDITION

 A full schedule of condition on a 1930's former public library building prior to a change-of-use

 Our schedules of condition cover all accessible areas of the demised property.
-We provide inspections of roofs, gutters and other high-level parts of the premises using a variety of access methods.
+We carry out inspections of the roof, gutters and other high level parts of the property, using a variety of access methods.
+We take hundreds of photographs of the property using high-resolution cameras to ensure the record is as comprehensive as possible.

 If you’re planning a move into a leasehold premises then contact us for advice.
 We can help to minimise your liabilities and get your exit strategy right from day one.